Azure/azure-sdk-for-js/sdk/schemaregistry/schema-registry/README.md

 # Azure Schema Registry client library for JavaScript

-Azure Schema Registry is a could-based service that stores schemas for serialization.
-It can be leveraged by serializers to keep payload size smaller by sending only a schema ID rather than a full schema.
+Azure Schema Registry is a schema repository service hosted by Azure Event Hubs, providing schema storage, versioning, and management.
+The registry is leveraged by serializers to reduce payload size while describing payload structure with schema identifiers rather than full schemas.

 ## Getting started